Mahalaxmi2710/Guidewire/readme.md

 - Tamper-proof payout verification
 - Immutable claim records

-Blockchain is used strictly as a **trust and audit layer**, while core logic remains off-chain for performance.
+Blockchain is used strictly as a **trust and audit layer**, while core logic remains off-chain.

 ---